Goutham-Rajesh/Forensics/README.md

    * There is a unreadable text.And Decrypt the text and got the flag

 ## Con-The-Cat
-  * first i file command to check the file
+  * first i used file command to check the file

   * Then i used exiftool and i know that there is some file compressed inside it